MaximilianLartell/ToDo-App_BE/README.md

 # ToDo-App_BE

-## Server-side code for the Reminders App code test from ubiquity.
+## Server-side code for the ToDo-App.
 Built using Node, Express and Typescript

 ### `Running a local copy of the code`